Gelly

 6}

 As many fields as needed can be added to the selection set, and a query can select from more than one model at once if needed.
-This query selects the first page of Blog Post ids, titles, and publish dates, as well as the current user's name and email:
+This query selects the first page of Blog Post ids, titles, and publish dates, as well as the authors' names and email:

 gelly